About the Institute for Emerging Leaders

 2023 INSTITUTE FOR EMERGING LEADERS – ATTENDANCE & ITINERARY

-The maiden edition featured 25 young leaders from diverse backgrounds and held June 5-11, 2023 on Drew campus.
-Participants’ capacities were built in a myriad of areas, but mainly in inter-faith/inter-cultural leadership, conflict resolution, and community organizing and changemaking.
+The maiden edition of the Institute featured 25 young leaders from diverse backgrounds and held from June 5 to 11, 2023 on Drew campus.
+Participants’ capacities were built in a myriad of areas, including in inter-faith/inter-cultural leadership, conflict resolution, and community organizing and changemaking.

-Over 90% of the participants came NJ institutions of learning (tertiary and high school), with few coming from outside the NJ area.
+Also, over 90% of the participants came NJ institutions of learning (tertiary and high school).
+The others came from outside the NJ area.

 ITINERARY